hamzaraheem06/Python/01_learning_python/basics/python.md

 Therefore, when we used is operator in line 4 we get True.

-Then in line 5 we assign the same value to a again.
+Then in line 5 we explicity assign the same value to a again.
 Then a new reference is created and a then points to new reference.

 That's why, altough they have same value but a different memory address.